Skip to content

 What is a general partnership?

-A general partnership arises when two or more people agree to act as partners and then proceed to start their business.
+A general partnership arises when two or more people agree to act as partners and subsequently establish their business.

 Register for our free webinars